 The ESFA are using actual pension costs from the November 2019 pay bill as an indicative month for applications to the supplementary fund.

-The online application form for your school will be pre-populated with your school’s pension grant allocation and your overall budget.
-The application form will ask schools to enter their actual pension costs from their November 2019 pay bill.
-The ESFA has confirmed there will be sample pay bill checks to confirm the accuracy of the information submitted.
+The online application form for your school is pre-populated with your school’s pension grant allocation and your overall budget.
+The application form asks schools to enter their actual pension costs from their November 2019 pay bill.
+The ESFA will be conducting sample pay bill checks to confirm the accuracy of the information submitted.